python/devguide/setup.rst

 Directory Structure
 ===================

-There are several top-level directories in the Python source tree.
-Knowing what which one is meant to hold will help you find where a certain piece of functionality is implemented.
+There are several top-level directories in the CPython source tree.
+Knowing what each one is meant to hold will help you find where a certain piece of functionality is implemented.
 Do realize, though, there are always exceptions to every rule.

 ``Doc``
      The official documentation.
 This is what http://docs.python.org/ uses.
-The
-     tools for building the documentation is kept in another repository.
      To build the docs, see ``Doc/README.txt``.

 ``Grammar``
-     Contains the EBNF grammar file for Python.
+     Contains the :abbr:`EBNF (Extended Backus–Naur Form)` grammar file for
+     Python.

 ``Include``
      Contains all interpreter-wide header files.

 ``Lib``
-     The part of the standard library implemented in pure Python is here.
+     The part of the standard library implemented in pure Python.

 ``Mac``
-     Mac-specific code for things such as using IDLE as an OS X application.
+     Mac-specific code (e.g., using IDLE as an OS X application).

 ``Misc``
      Things that do not belong elsewhere.
 Typically this is varying kinds of
-     documentation.
+     developer-specific documentation.

 ``Modules``
      The part of the standard library (plus some other code) that is implemented
-     as extension modules.
+     in C.

 ``Objects``
      Code for all built-in types.